 Ever wonder why, in acres of pasture, horses choose the same well-worn path?
 A predictable environment for a prey animal is a safe environment.
-Horses thrive on a predictable training system and feeding schedule.
+Horses thrive on a predictability, in training system and feeding schedule.
 No surprises.

 I guess in many ways we’re the same, don’t you think?

 Our modern world allows us to dress to the weather forecast and invest to the economic forecast.
 We tune in daily to the Covid numbers and gas price projections.
-The smart phone generation, can customize our playlists and curate our images.
-Auto play takes the guesswork out of what happens next on my screen.
+We can customize our playlists and preferences.
+Auto-play takes the guesswork out of what happens next on my screen.
 Amazon reviews take the guesswork out of what I purchase next.

 We can customize, personalize and optimize everything.
 No surprises; minimal inconveniences.